stulzq/AspNetCoreHighConcurrency.Sample/README.md

-# AspNetCoreHighConcurrency.Simple
+# AspNetCoreHighConcurrency.Sample
-AspNetCore High Concurrency Simple Code.Describes how to use distributed locking based on redis.
+AspNetCore High Concurrency Sample Code.Describes how to use distributed locking based on redis.
 Lock-free and queued commodity inventory operations.

 ## Divided into three examples